Tamper (nuclear weapon): History

 The concept of surrounding the core of a nuclear weapon with a tamper was introduced by Robert Serber in his Los Alamos Primer, a series of lectures given in April 1943 as part of the Manhattan Project, which built the first nuclear weapons.
-He noted that since inertia was the key, the densest materials were preferable, and identified gold, rhenium, tungsten and uranium as the best candidates.
-He believed that they also had good neutron-reflecting properties, although he cautioned that a great deal more work needed to be done in this area.
-Using elementary diffusion theory, he predicted that the critical mass of a nuclear weapon with a tamper would be one-eighth of that of a identical but untamped weapon.
+He noted that since inertia was the key, the densest materials were preferable, and he identified gold, rhenium, tungsten and uranium as the best candidates.
+He believed they also had good neutron-reflecting properties, although he cautioned that a great deal more work needed to be done in this area.
+Using elementary diffusion theory, he predicted that the critical mass of a nuclear weapon with a tamper would be one-eighth that of an identical but untamped weapon.
 He added that in practice this would only be about a quarter instead of an eighth.

 Serber noted that the neutron reflection property was not as good as it might first seem, because the neutrons returning from collisions in the tamper would take time to do so.
 He estimated that for a uranium tamper they might take about 10−7 seconds.
-By the time reflected neutrons make it back into the core, several generations of the chain reaction have passed, meaning the contribution from the older generation is a tiny fraction of the neutron population.
+By the time reflected neutrons return to the core, several generations of the chain reaction would have passed, meaning the contribution from the older generation is a tiny fraction of the neutron population.
 The returning neutrons would also be slowed by the collision.
 It followed that 15% more fissile material was required to get the same energy release with a gold tamper compared to a uranium one, despite the fact that the critical masses differed by 50%.
 At the time, the critical masses of uranium (and more particularly plutonium) were not precisely known.
 It was thought that uranium with a uranium tamper might be about 25 kg, while that of plutonium would be about 5 kg.

-The Little Boy uranium bomb used in the atomic bombing of Hiroshima had a tungsten carbide (WC) tamper.
+The Little Boy uranium bomb used in the atomic bombing of Hiroshima had a tungsten carbide tamper.
 This was important not just for neutron reflection but also for its strength in preventing the projectile from blowing through the target.
 The tamper had a radius of 17.5 cm and a thickness of 11.3 cm, for a mass of 317 kg.
 This was about 3.5 times the mass of the fissile material used.
-Tungsten carbide has a high density and a low neutron absorbency cross-section.
-The reason that depleted uranium despite it being available in quantity to the Manhattan Project was not used is that it still has a relatively high rate of spontaneous fission of about 675 per kg per second.
-A 300 kg depleted uranium tamper would therefore have an unacceptable chance of initiating a predetonation.
+Tungsten carbide has a high density and a low neutron absorbency cross section.
+Despite being available in adequate quantity during the Manhattan Project, depleted uranium was not used because it has a relatively high rate of spontaneous fission of about 675 per kg per second; a 300 kg depleted uranium tamper would therefore have an unacceptable chance of initiating a predetonation.
 Tungsten carbide was commonly used in uranium-233 gun-type nuclear weapons used with artillery pieces for the same reason.